WuCandice/Statistical-Analysis-on-US-Mortgage-Rates-Using-R/README.md

-# Statistical Analysis of Economic Variables and the Mortgage Rate in the United States: Exploring Influential Factors and Predictive Models
+# Statistical Analysis of Economic Variables and the Mortgage Rate in the United States
 ECON 400: Econometrics- Bellevue College</p>
 Project Paper</p>
 By Candice Wu</p>